MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 Search administrators directly influence the search experience for end users.
 This includes choosing the types of results you want to surface to your users.
 It may be difficult for one person to choose and create authoritative content on many different topics that users search for in an organization.
 We recommend that you leverage the expertise and knowledge of subject matter experts (SME) and other users by adding them as Search editors.

-## Step 3: Make content easy to find
+## Step 3: Create answers

 Microsoft Search provides administrators with tools that they can use to build a robust search experience for their users.
-In Microsoft Search, administrators have three different search contents that they can create for a better search experience and to improve the findability of content:
+In Microsoft Search, administrators have three different search contents that they can create for a better search experience and to improve the "findability" of content:

-- **Bookmarks:** Bookmarks are similar to promoted results in SharePoint and help promote the best possible results for your user's queries to the top of the search results and make it easy for your users to find important internal sites.
+Bookmarks are the most commonly used answer type.
+They promote the best possible results for your users’ queries to the top of the search results and make it easy for your users to find what they are looking for.
-- **Questions & Answers:** Q&A are similar to frequently asked questions and these are usually in a question and answer format.
-It provides the best possible answer(s) to your user's work-related questions.
-- **Locations:** Locations are addresses that help users locate your organization's buildings, offices, and campuses.

-The more Bookmarks, Q&A, and Locations you have, the more value and benefit you add for users.
-However, too many of them can add a substantial management overhead as they must be reviewed and updated periodically to keep the results relevant and up to date.

-Here are some examples of content that you should consider bookmarking for your users:

-- Organization or product or service information.
-- Informational content that is available for everyone; for example, information about the company, help for Windows and Office apps, etc.
+Informational content that is available for everyone; for example, information about the company, help for Windows and Office apps, etc.
-- Content that people in the organization generally search for in their day-to-day work.
+Content that people in the organization generally search for in their day-to-day work.
 Common work-related searches include employee benefits, time and expense reporting, submitting purchase orders, and getting help from IT services.

-For creating and managing search content, see [Make content easy to find](make-content-easy-to-find.md).
+For creating and managing answers, see [Plan your content](plan-your-content.md).

-## Step 4: Training and communication

-Establish self-service resources that employees can easily access on their own.
-This will help reduce the overall burden on you and your team to constantly push communications and assist in self-training and educating employees.
-Provide your users communications, FAQs, videos, and recorded training or webinars.
-Here are some helpful links to start with:
+## Next steps

+If you'd like to learn more about how your users will use Microsoft Search, see the following articles:

 - [Find what you need with Microsoft Search in Office](https://support.office.com/article/find-what-you-need-with-microsoft-search-in-office-2457d4d8-48a8-4ad4-ab89-5a0657aa8446)
 - [Office 365 Training Center](https://support.office.com/office-training-center)